taimurhassan/anomaly/README.md

 # Unsupervised Anomaly Instance Segmentation for Baggage Threat Recognition

 ## Introduction
-This repository contains the implementation of our anomaly instance segmentation framework, as shown below:
+This repository contains the implementation of the proposed unsupervised anomaly instance segmentation framework, as shown below:

 ![TP](/images/anomaly.png)